asolutioncompany/asc-wordpress-tools/README.md

-# aS.c WordPress tools
+# aS.c WordPress Tools
-A modular, light weight, general purpose free and open source WordPress plugin for WordPress developers
+A modular, lightweight, general-purpose Free and Open Source WordPress plugin for WordPress developers

+## Pre-Production / Early Development

+This plugin is not ready for production use and is in early development.

+This plugin is based on a private plugin being re-developed for public use as Free and Open Source Software.

+The initial commit is just a planned directory structure for autoloading.

+## Planned Features

 - Common WordPress customizations